-BSc (Hons) (LSE), PCLL (HKU), Collaborative Practitioner Barrister-at-Law, Hong Kong (2014)
+BSc (Hons) (LSE), PCLL (HKU), Collaborative Practitioner

 Shaphan is a barrister specialising in family and commercial litigation.
 He is an expert on matrimonial finance and child law, a co-author of Hong Kong Family Court Practice (2ed) and contributor to Archbold and the White Book.